stephlj/FinTrackr/README.md

 Add new users with:

 ```
-python ./src/fintrackr/add_user.py --name=<user_name> --pw=<password>
+python ./src/fintrackr/add_user.py <new user name> <new user password> <db admin password>
 ```

 Users are associated with data they add to the database.
-They can modify all tables but can't create users/roles.
+They can modify all tables but can't create users/roles; therefore the db owner's password must be passed so the admin can create the new user.

 ## Dev